ggeorgovassilis/fauxjsp/README.md

 * I didn't read up on JSP/JSTL/servlet specifications.
 This implementation is "steer by sight" (aka "works for me").
 * Features of the core taglibs are still very limited
 * No scriptlets, at all
-* You'll need some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)
+* Your servlet container needs to provide some EL 3.0 implementation (i.e. works with Tomcat 8, not with Tomcat 7)

 ## Getting started